Policies, Forms, & f.a.q.

 Tuck & Candy Policy & Life-Threatening Food Allergies

 If you are unable to access our online registration please see the list below of important forms, which must all be filled out and returned:

 Below are answers to some frequently asked questions about Camp Ekon.

 If you have any further questions, feel free to contact our registrar Tammy Zenko at the Registration office, email@example.com.

 Each morning, campers participate in three instructions.
-The camp offers a variety of skill-building instructions, where campers are taught the skills of swimming, sailing, canoeing, kayaking, windsurfing, ropes, climbing wall, arts and crafts, drama, or basketball.
+The camp offers a variety of skill-building instructions, where campers are taught the skills of swimming, canoeing, kayaking, windsurfing, sailing, Archery, basketball, drama, arts and crafts, Paddleboarding, Pottery, Ultimate Frisbee & Sports.
 Each camper selects four instruction choices, three of which they are registered in.
-Campers attend the same three instructions for the entire duration of the session.
+Campers attend the same three activities for the entire duration of the session.

 Camp Ekon is welcoming to special needs campers and runs integrated programming.
 We provide a supportive environment for kids within a group and for individual needs.
 All staff are trained according to the specific special needs of every camper.